-The Safeguarding Panel will consist of at least three members from the Club, including the Child Wellbeing and Protection Officer, Dave Buglass (Club Director) and Gary Burns (Associate Director).
-This risk assessment considers any criminal conviction(s) or other information that would be considered relevant to the role.
-The decision of the Safeguarding Panel is by majority.
-The outcome of the decision with the Safeguarding Panel then contributes to the final decision of the applicant's appointment as mentioned at point 4 above.
+The Safeguarding Panel will consist of at least three members of the Club including the Child Wellbeing and Protection Officer, Chairman and the club director with responsibility for safeguarding (Dan Crowe).
+This risk assessment considers any criminal convictions or other information that would be considered relevant to the role.
+The decision is by majority.
+The outcome of the decision of the Safeguarding Panel then contributes to the final decision of the applicant's appointment as mentioned at point 4 above.